victorzottmann/steamdeck/README.md

 - Clone this repository

+- Make sure you have PostgreSQL installed as it is the database management system used in this project.

 - Run `$ gem install bundler`  (if you don't have Bundler installed)

 - Run `$ yarn install --check-files`